karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

 I have used the dataset given by udacity to train my model.
 However the model wasn't trained well using the data as is.
-I had to augment and drop low steering angles so as to arrive at a good dataset for the model to work on.
+I had to augment, crop, resize and drop low steering angles so as to arrive at a good dataset for the model to work on.

 #### A. Dropping Low Angles